 Zutils is a collection of utilities able to deal with any combination of compressed and uncompressed files transparently.
 If any given file, including standard input, is compressed, its decompressed content is used.
 Compressed files are decompressed on the fly; no temporary files are created.
 These utilities are not wrapper scripts but safer and more efficient C++ programs.
 In particular the "--recursive" option is very efficient in those utilities supporting it.
 The provided utilities are zcat, zcmp, zdiff, zgrep, ztest, and zupdate.
 The supported formats are bzip2, gzip, lzip, and xz.
 The compressor to be used for each format is configurable at runtime.

 Plzip is a massively parallel (multi-threaded), lossless data compressor based on the lzlib compression library, with a user interface similar to the one of lzip, bzip2, or gzip.
 It can compress/decompress large files on multiprocessor machines much faster than lzip, at the cost of a slightly-reduced compression ratio.
-On files large enough (several GB), plzip can use hundreds of processors.
-On files of only a few MB, it is better to use lzip.
+(Note that the number of usable threads is limited by file size).
 Plzip uses the lzip file format, and the files produced by plzip are fully compatible with lzip-1.4 or newer, and can be rescued with lziprecover.

 UPX is a portable, extendable, high-performance executable packer for several different executable formats.
 It achieves an excellent compression ratio and offers very fast decompression.
 Your executables suffer no memory overhead or other drawbacks.
 UPX supports vmlinuz/386, linux/elf386, linux/386, win32/pe, dos/exe, djgpp2/coff, and many more.